unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Concentration, up to 1 minute

-Your prayer empowers you with divine radiance.
+Your prayer empowers you with Alien radiance.
 Until the tek skill ends, your weapon attacks deal an extra 1d4 radiant damage on a hit.

-##### Divine Word
+##### Alien Word

 _7th-level evocation_